CCPBioSim/protein-analysis-workshop/README.md

 An introduction to the use of MDTraj for the analysis of simulations.
 The data comes from the associated 'protein simulation with amber and openmm' workshop.

 2. EQUILIBRATION
-An introduction to a key issue in MD simulation: testing for equilibration, samopling, and convergence.
+An introduction to a key issue in MD simulation: testing for equilibration, sampling, and convergence.
 The data here comes from a long simulation of a different protein, chignolin.